 Sports betting sites can really vary by country and by sport.
 Below is a general guide to safe depositing as we hand picked each site based on ease of deposits, fast payouts, quality of support, and promotions.

-2. Bet365.com is very established and widely trusted for bettors in most other countries outside the United States with great lines and easy deposits, top notch customer support, live streaming coverage of most major sporting events and live “in-play” betting along side the best VIP program in the businesss.
-Check out my Bet365 review for more information including how to deposit and bonuses.
+1. Bet365.com is very established and widely trusted for bettors in most other countries outside the United States with great lines and easy deposits, top notch customer support, live streaming coverage of most major sporting events and live “in-play” betting along side the best VIP program in the business.
+They are the best betting site in the world for international bettors.

 Most professional sports organizations are opposed to gambling because it can lead bettors to attempt to “fix” matches.
 With millions of dollars riding on the outcome of any particular match, the temptation to fix those matches is a very real one.
 Over the years, professional sports have experienced dozens of scandals in which referees, players and coaches have been caught wagering on the outcomes of their own matches.